akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 ## Graceful Shutdown

-You can send the @scala[`ShardRegion.GracefulShutdown`] @java[`ShardRegion.gracefulShutdownInstance`] message to the `ShardRegion` actor to handoff all shards that are hosted by that `ShardRegion` and then the `ShardRegion` actor will be stopped.
+You can send the @scala[`ShardRegion.GracefulShutdown`] @java[`ShardRegion.gracefulShutdownInstance`] message to the `ShardRegion` actor to hand off all shards that are hosted by that `ShardRegion` and then the `ShardRegion` actor will be stopped.
 You can `watch` the `ShardRegion` actor to know when it is completed.
 During this period other regions will buffer messages for those shards in the same way as when a rebalance is triggered by the coordinator.
 When the shards have been stopped the coordinator will allocate these shards elsewhere.